Songzanlin Monastery at first light, mirrored in the wetland below

 Before the buses arrive.

-2. The morning prayer
+2. Morning prayer

 Inside the main hall.